javalin/website/pages/plugins/openapi.md

 }
 ```

-## Static Java Methods

-To make the annotation api work with static java method, a few extra steps are necessary.
+To make the annotation api work with static java methods, a few extra steps are necessary.
 This is only
-required with static Java methods.
-Static Kotlin methods or instance methods work by default.
+required for static Java methods.
+Static Kotlin methods or Java instance methods work by default.

 1. Install the ClassGraph dependency: